amcginlay/venafi-demos/demos/04-tlspk-notifications-via-microsoft-teams/README.md

 ## Register cluster (TLSPK Agent)

-Deploying the TLSPK agent on your cluster will cause a cluster to become registered with TLSPK.
+Deploying the TLSPK agent on your cluster will cause that cluster to become registered with TLSPK.

 Deploy the TLSPK agent as follows
 ```